openvinotoolkit/datumaro/docs/formats/yolo_user_manual.md

 ...
 ```
 - Files in directories `obj_train_data/` and `obj_valid_data/`
-should contain information about a labeled bounding boxes
+should contain information about labeled bounding boxes
 for images:
 ```
 # image1.txt: